GrabzIt/grabzit/php/readme.txt

 Finally run the index.php to start converting web pages.

-More documentation can be found at: https://grabz.it/api/php/
+More documentation can be found at: https://grabz.it/api/php/ however the documentation is for PHP version 5.3.2 and above.
+This version works in the same way but without PHP namespaces.